 The emergence of "Buddho" does not suddenly pop up in mind at a certain level of Dhamma practice.
-If there is the right comprehension and the right view (sammā-dițțhi) of seeing the Truth, at whatever level of Dhamma practice, whereupon "Buddho," the Pali word meaning cognizance, awakening, and cheerfulness, arises in mind at that level of Dhamma practice, at that moment, the mind also senses the arising of "Buddho."
-Thus it was that Siddhattha Bhikkhu, by himself, discovered the Path which directed him to enlightenment.
-He had no guidance from any teacher.
-He developed his wisdom into the wisdom of enlightenment, and he enlightened to see the Four Noble Truths by himself.
-From the day the commencement of "Buddho" emerged in him, his "Buddho" prospered perfectly toward the day he attained enlightenment of the Four Noble Truths.
+If there is the right comprehension and the right view (sammā-ditthi) of seeing the Truth, at whatever level of Dhamma practice, whereupon "Buddho," the Pāli word meaning cognizance, awakening, and cheerfulness, arises in mind at that level of Dhamma practice, at that moment, the mind also senses the arising of "Buddho."
+Thus, it was that Siddhattha Bhikkhu, by himself, discovered the Path which directed him to enlightenment.
+There was no teacher who taught him the Truth.
+Through his own wisdom, he became enlightened and realized the Four Noble Truths on his own.
+On the day he attained enlightenment as the Buddha, "Buddho" arose within him in a replete and perfect manner.
 All I have explained to you about how the Lord Buddha developed his wisdom ought to lead you to comprehend that mindfulness and wisdom commence initial "Buddho."
 Further, there are some more steps to explain to you with the supportive reasons to study them well and practice accordingly and correctly.
 Your practice will become righteous practice.
 Your questions about how to practice will be answered.

-All Dhamma in the scriptures are like a whole piece of log.
-Before turning a log into housing construction or furniture, you need to transform it into shapes and sizes which are suitable to specific works.
+All Dhamma in the scriptures are like a whole log.
+Before turning a log into housing construction or furniture, you need to transform it into shapes and sizes which are suitable for specific works.
 So it is with a number of syllabuses of Dhamma, you need to select the applicable Dhamma which is applicable to yourself.
 You need to render "Buddho" with a clear comprehension.
-You should not regard that your knowing of things is "Buddho."
+You should not regard your knowing of things as "Buddho."
 Dhamma scriptures explain the meaning of "Buddho," which is knowing, awakening, and cheerfulness.
-Buf if you study Dhamma just from scriptures or from your teachers' lectures and you know Dhamma from doing that, your theoretical knowing is not pertinent to "Buddho."
+But if you study Dhamma just from scriptures or from your teachers' lectures and you know Dhamma from doing that, your theoretical knowing is not pertinent to "Buddho."
 In regard to the practical level, "Buddho" is cognizance based on your own wisdom of seeing the right view.
-As I have already indicated in the instances of the Lord Buddha and Noble Ones cognizance, awakening and cheerfulness happen to those who through wisdom have knowledge of the Truth for themselves.
+As I have already indicated in the instances of the Lord Buddha and Noble Ones. cognizance, awakening, and cheerfulness happen to those who through wisdom have knowledge of the Truth for themselves.
 Everyone has wisdom and the Truth is also within everyone.
-But they do not know how to apply the contemplative technique ($up\bar{a}ya$) to interact with their wisdom.
+But they do not know how to apply the contemplative technique (upāva) to interact with their wisdom.

 It is like when Siddhattha Bhikkhu meditated with the two hermit teachers, there had been no cause for him to think or to contemplate with wisdom, although he had full capability of wisdom.
 But when he saw the gold server floating up stream of the river, suddenly he derived the contemplative technique from that phenomenon to contemplate with his wisdom.
-So as Dhamma practicers have wisdom within themselves, they are not enthusiastic enough to derive causes and contemplative techniques ($up\bar{a}ya$) from things all around them and to contemplate Dhamma with their wisdom.
-But they know how to derive causes and thinking techniques ($up\bar{a}ya$) to think along the stream of the world, they are very good at using their wisdom thinking about them.
-On the other hand when they contemplate things all around them in regard to Dhamma and the Truth, their wisdom is restricted.
+So as Dhamma practitioners have wisdom within themselves, they are not enthusiastic enough to derive causes and contemplative techniques (upāya) from things all around them and to contemplate

+Dhamma with their wisdom.
+But they know how to derive causes and thinking techniques (upāya) to think along the stream of the world, they are very good at using their wisdom thinking about them.
+On the other hand, when they contemplate things all around them in regard to Dhamma and the Truth, their wisdom is restricted.